cpsievert/cpsievert.github.com/_source/2013-10-17-re-how-statisticians-lost-their-business-mojo.Rmd

 I've probably lost most of you my now, which may be why "Statisticians Lost Their Business Mojo".
 Let's be honest, the statistician's tendency to be careful, critical, and thorough when communicating their work generally doesn't translate well in the business world.
-As a result, people tend to put an articifical box around the capabilities of the statistician.
+As a result, people tend to put an artificial box around the capabilities of the statistician.

 Besides the mainstream misunderstanding of statisticians, I think "Statisticians Lost Their Business Mojo" because of their slow response to the increase in computational capability.
 I think